Medically Reviewed by Philina Yee, M.D.

 The goal of glaucoma treatment is to amend the fluid imbalance within your eyes.
 When your eyes can drain properly, the pressure drops.
 That allows your optic nerve to escape further damage, so you will not lose any more vision.

-Frontline treatment for glaucoma involves eye drops, says the Glaucoma Research Foundation.
+Frontline treatment for glaucoma involves eye drops.
 Many different versions exist, including:

 - Alpha-adrenergic agonists.